- Photo Gallery of UniSat-6 integration

 UniSat-6 deployed the CubeSats Tigrisat, Lemur-1, AntelSat and Aerocube 6 from two Pico-Orbital Deployers (Tyvak) and one GPOD (GAUSS Picosatellite Orbital Deployment).
 The deployment of the satellites took place 25 hours and 38 minutes after the launch and it was initiated by an autonomous system with a dedicated battery.
 Confirmation of the deployment was given 15 minutes after release when the satellite passed over ground stations in Italy.

 UniSat-6 has onboard a 3Mpx telecamera with a maximum resolution on ground of 400m per pixel.
 This camera was used to take a picture of the CubeSats after their release and to take Earth imaginary and to develop and train ground operators in the process of Earth Observation.

 Cluster Mission of 32 satellites (37 considering the payloads of UniSat-6).

 UniSat-6 hosted four CubeSats that were deployed 25 hours and 38 minutes after the separation from the Dnepr Launch Vehicle:

-- Tigrisat: A 3U CubeSat satellite built by the Sapienza University of Rome with the support of Iraqi students during an 18 month high level course at the Scuola di Ingegneria Aerospaziale.
+- Tigrisat: A 3U CubeSat satellite built by Sapienza University of Rome with the support of Iraqi students during an 18 month high level course at the Scuola di Ingegneria Aerospaziale.